Guide

 Make sure to read your title insurance policy for a complete list of exclusions, restrictions, and terms and conditions.

 If your title insurance policy has explicitly legal services coverage, you may be able to make a malpractice claim if the error was from your lawyer’s negligence.
-TitlePLUS title insurance has legal service coverage.
-However, not all title insurance policies from other title insurance companies have legal service coverage.
-If your title insurance policy does not cover legal services, you will need to sue the lawyer for damages.
+Not all title insurance companies offer legal service coverage, so it is important to research whether you need it and what companies may offer you this coverage.
+If your title insurance policy does not cover legal services and your lawyer makes a mistake, you may need to sue the lawyer for damages.

 How to Buy Title Insurance?

-In general, you must buy a lender's title insurance policy upon completing your property purchase agreement.
+In general, you will usually be required to buy a lender's title insurance policy upon completing your property purchase agreement.
 Occasionally, an owner's policy is required at closing to ensure everyone is protected, but this is typically optional.
 Owners can also purchase protection at any time - even after owning the property for multiple years.

-Although title insurance costs range between $200 - $500, prices vary based on various factors.
-The value of your home, insurance provider and province you live in will all affect the cost of your one-time fee.
+Although title insurance costs range from $200 to over $1,000, prices vary based on the value of your home, insurance provider and province you live in.

 Canada’s Major Insurance Companies

-• Understand the title-related losses your policy covers and does not cover
+• Understand the title-related issues your policy does not cover.

 If you are in a scenario that requires you to use your title insurance policy, follow these steps for the best results:

-2. File your claim as soon as possible: You can either review your policy or ask your insurance provider to learn how quickly you must submit a claim.
+• File Your Claim as Soon as Possible: You can either review your policy or ask your insurance provider to learn how quickly you must submit a claim.

-3. Make your claim in writing: Write an email or letter to the title insurance company and explain the losses you have incurred due to a title-related issue.
+• Make Your Claim in Writing: Write an email or letter to the title insurance company and explain the losses you have incurred due to a title-related issue.
 Include your policy number, contact information, and any relevant documents.

-4. Store a copy of your claim for future reference: Once the title insurance firm has received your claim, it will be evaluated to see whether you qualify for coverage under your policy.
+• Store a Copy of Your Claim for Future Reference: Once the title insurance firm has received your claim, it will be evaluated to see whether you qualify for coverage under your policy.
 The title insurance company will then contact you to let you know that the claim was received.
 You should receive a response about your case within a reasonable amount of time.

 Title insurance is not a legal requirement in Canada.
 However, your mortgage lender may require you to purchase title insurance to obtain a mortgage with them.
 Title insurance also comes with a host of benefits, including:

-3. Savings: Your real estate lawyer won’t need to check the property’s title since that is already done through your title insurance.
+• Savings: May reduce the extent of title searches by your real estate lawyer since that is already done through your title insurance.
 This saves your lawyer time and saves you money.

 Frequently Asked Questions

 Title insurance for individual residences varies in price based on the value of your property and the title insurance company you choose.
-However, the one-time payment typically costs between $200-$500.
+However, the one-time payment typically costs between $200-$500 but may reach $1,000 for expensive markets, like Toronto or Vancouver.

 Residential title insurance covers you while you own the property.
 Additionally, most policies extend coverage to your heirs, spouse, or children if they inherit the house under certain conditions.